 You might be asking, ‘Shouldn’t this happen to every infant?’.
 There are many confounding variables that also play into this process making it hard to predict who exactly will be affected.

-How Can You Prevent Kids From Developing The Two Most Common Allergens?
+How Can You Prevent Kids From Developing Dairy and Gluten Allergies?

-The only way to stop symptoms associated with dairy and/or gluten allergy is to strictly avoid it.
+The only way to stop symptoms associated with dairy and gluten allergies is to strictly avoid it.
 Sometimes you can re-introduce these foods back into the diet, but you should work with a trained practitioner to guide you through the elimination and reintroduction process.